 In this blog, we explain how to set artwork for a printed banner and large format graphics in general.
-Whether you are ordering a banner, backdrop, crowd flag or any other large format printed product then the same principles apply.
+Whether you are ordering a banner, backdrop, crowd flag, or any other large format printed product, the same principles apply.

 What happens when I place an order with Banner World?

-Before we get onto the setting of artwork, its useful to understand how we operate and what happens before your order is processed.
+Before we get onto the artwork setup, it’s useful to understand how we operate and what happens before your order is processed.
+The Banner World website uses a step by step ordering system, enabling you to quickly and efficiently enter your specification for us to produce your order.
 We sell a range of custom printed products with bespoke sizes and finishing specifications.
-The Banner World website uses a step by step ordering system, enabling you to quickly and efficiently enter your specification for us to produce your order.

-There is a human touch to every Banner World order, and we have strict procedures that we carry out on every before printing.
-Orders that come through our website are checked before we proceed to print, so you can feel safe in the knowledge that this part of the process isn’t automated.
+There is a human touch to every Banner World order, and we have strict procedures that we carry out before printing your items.
+Orders that come through our website are checked before we proceed to print, so you can feel safe knowing that this part of the process isn’t automated.
 When you place your order, a member of staff will be assigned to your job.
-That member of staff will check the artwork and the product you have chosen and check that they match.
-We will check for the following and let you know of any issues that we find.
+That staff member will check the artwork and the product you have chosen and check that they match.
+In addition, we will check for the following and let you know of any issues that we find.

 We check that each file matches the size ordered.
 If the sizes don’t correspond, we will contact you for advice on or request new artwork.

 We visually check the artwork for image quality and resolution.
-If we find an issue of are uncertain about an aspect of your artwork, we will email you to request clarification.
+If we find issues with your artwork, we will email you to request clarification.

-We may have issues with the finishing request of your banners.
-I.e. hem and eyelets, pole pockets etc. When you place an order, you have a choice on how you require your product to be finished.
-If we feel that your artwork isn’t suitable for this finishing, then we would contact you to and explain an alternative option.
+We may have questions about the finishing request for your banners.
+When you place an order, you choose how you require your product to be finished.
+I.e. hem and eyelets, pole pockets etc. If your artwork isn’t suitable for this finishing, we would contact you and explain an alternative option.

 If we have problems with the file format submitted, we will advise you on a suitable format and request new artwork.